mikumi/CoruscantClient-Android/README.md

 #### Notes

 - You can either fetch this repository (empty project) or create a project from scratch
-- You can use anyting that you would use in your normal job as well (Google, Stackoverflow ...)
+- You can use *anyting* that you would use in your normal job as well (Google, Stackoverflow ...)
+- Keep it simple.
+Time is limited to 30 minutes